Skip to main content

 When creating manual links you can still add columns from outside of the context.
 If that happens, you will see an appropriate notification.
 When you save the lineage after edits, that column will be saved in the correct place, but it will not be visible in the original object's lineage view.

 To help with this abstract explanation, let us present an example.
 Suppose you have a Sales table with a Customer_name column.
-This columns is then passed to an Active Customers table.
+This column is then passed to an Active Customers table.
 So you add an outflow from Sales to Active Customers.
 All mentioned columns are still in the local scope.

 Now, suppose that Active Customers also has a Country column which is inherited from another source.
 You add an outflow between the Country column of Active Customers and the Country column of a Serviced Regions table.
 Because the Country column was never a part of the original table's (Sales) lineage context, it is added in an Outside Scope.
 When you save your edited lineage, Country's in and outflows will disappear from your lineage view.
 The manual link was saved, it is simply not visible in the current context.
 If you move to Active Customers or Serviced Regions, that lineage link will be visible.